-This chapter summarises the most important data structures in base R. You’ve probably used many (if not all) of them before, but you may not have thought deeply about how they are interrelated.
+This chapter summarises the most important data structures in base R: the vector types.
+You’ve probably used many (if not all) of them before, but you may not have thought deeply about how they are interrelated.
 In this brief overview, I won’t discuss individual types in depth.
 Instead, I’ll show you how they fit together as a whole.
 If you need more details, you can find them in R’s documentation.

-R’s base data structures can be organised by their dimensionality (1d, 2d, or nd) and whether they’re homogeneous (all contents must be of the same type) or heterogeneous (the contents can be of different types).
+R’s vectors can be organised by their dimensionality (1d, 2d, or nd) and whether they’re homogeneous (all contents must be of the same type) or heterogeneous (the contents can be of different types).
 This gives rise to the five data types most often used in data analysis:

 str() is short for structure and it gives a compact, human readable description of any R data structure.

 Take this short quiz to determine if you need to read this chapter.
 If the answers quickly come to mind, you can comfortably skip this chapter.
 You can check your answers in answers.

 What are the three properties of a vector, other than its contents?

 What are the four common types of atomic vectors?
 What are the two rare types?

 What are attributes?
 How do you get them and set them?